anjoweichbrodt/WS_Anagni2019/README.md

 *   VS Code: https://compas-dev.github.io/main/environments/vscode.html

 Once everything is set up, run `verify_editor.py` to check the setup.
-If this prints `0.5.1` in the Terminal window,your editor is properly configured.
+If this prints `0.5.1` in the Terminal window, your editor is properly configured.

 **Install COMPAS for Rhino**